Staff & Consultants

-Before joining Creative Capital as Director of Grants and Services, Lisa Dent served as the Associate Curator of Contemporary Art at the Columbus Museum of Art in Ohio.
+Before joining Creative Capital as Director of Resources & Award Programs, Lisa Dent served as the Associate Curator of Contemporary Art at the Columbus Museum of Art in Ohio.
 Dent previously held curatorial staff positions at the New Museum of Contemporary Art and the Whitney Museum of American Art, and was a director at Friedrich Petzel Gallery in New York.
 In addition, Dent has worked in film and the performing arts as a scenic designer, art director and producer on numerous projects.
 From 2004-08, Dent owned and managed Lisa Dent Gallery in San Francisco, where she presented the work of emerging and mid-career international artists.
 She has taught courses in art history and design at Cooper Union, University of California, Davis, Columbus College of Art and Design, and The Ohio State University.
 Dent received her BFA from Howard University, her MFA from New York University’s Tisch School of the Arts, and completed the Whitney Museum Independent Study Program in curatorial studies.

 Sean Elwood, Director of Programs & Initiatives